MattBroach/DjangoRestMultipleModels/README.md

 # Basic Usage

-**drf-multiple-model** comes with the `MultipleModelAPIView` generic class-based-view for serializing multiple models.  `MultipleModelAPIView` requires a `queryList` attribute, which is a list or tuple of queryset/serializer pairs (in that order).
+**drf-multiple-model** comes with two generic class-based-view for serializing multiple models: the `ObjectMultipleModelAPIView` and the `FlatMultipleModelAPIView`.
+Both views require a `querylist` attribute, which is a list or tuple of dicts containing (at minimum) a `queryset` key and a `serializer_class` key; the main difference between the views is the format of the response data.
 For example, let's say you have the following models and serializers:

 ```python
 # Models